-Additionally, just a few years after the functional end of the fur trade in the Uinta Basin, a new group of Euro-Americans came to Utah: members of the Church of Jesus Christ of Latter-day Saints (LDS Church), or Mormons.
-The first group of Mormons, led by Brigham Young, arrived in the Salt Lake Valley in 1847 and quickly founded Salt Lake City.
-Extensive Mormon settlement of the Great Basin and the adjacent regions occurred over the following decades.
-These settlements were usually founded by Mormons called upon by LDS Church leaders to colonize outlying areas.
+Additionally, just a few years after the functional end of the fur trade in the Uinta Basin, a new group of Euro-Americans came to Utah: members of the Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ or Church).
+The first group of Latter-day Saints, led by Brigham Young, arrived in the Salt Lake Valley in 1847 and quickly founded Salt Lake City.
+Extensive Church settlement of the Great Basin and the adjacent regions occurred over the following decades.
+These settlements were usually founded by Latter-day Saint members called upon by Church of Jesus Christ to colonize outlying areas.